 Sadly, everything changed when The Troubles broke out.
 The habits and hearts, words and ways of both communities hardened as the political skies darkened across Derry-Londonderry and beyond.

 Tensions between Catholics and Protestants had been simmering for some time.
 A Civil Rights campaign, seeking equal rights for Catholics, was inaugurated in Northern Ireland in 1968.
 On 12th August 1969 the annual Apprentice Boys march ended with clashes and street violence.
 There followed three days of rioting, known as the Battle of the Bogside, which ended when the British Army was sent in.
-A Civil Rights march on Sunday 30th January 1972 tragically ended with the death of fourteen people, all killed by the British 1st Parachute Regiment!
-Ever since this sombre day in the long and varied story of Derry-Londonderry has been known as Bloody Sunday.
+A Civil Rights march on Sunday 30th January 1972 tragically ended with the death of fourteen people.
+Ever since, this sombre day in the long and varied narrative of Derry-Londonderry, has been referred to as Bloody Sunday.

-Astonishingly, it would take thirty years for the idea of equal rights for all rather than competing nationalisms to re-emerge and fuel a fledgling peace process, which slowly led to former enemies coming together to share power in a devolved administration at Stormont, the site of Northern Irelands Parliament Buildings.
+Astonishingly, it would take thirty years for the idea of equal rights for all, rather than competing nationalisms, to re-emerge and fuel an embryonic peace process, that has progressively permitted former enemies to come together in a power sharing devolved administration at Stormont, the site of Northern Irelands Parliament Buildings.
 In the parlance of Vincent Van Gogh, “many people seem to think it foolish, even superstitious to believe the world could still change for the better… but then, in spite of us and without our permission, there comes an end to the bitter frosts.
 One morning the wind turns and there is a thaw.
 And so, I must still have hope!”

-Sectarian violence has slowly given way to a settlement that seems to be working.
+Sectarian violence has slowly given way to a situation that appears to be working.
 The inevitable outcome of ‘an eye for an eye leaving everybody blind’ has been rejected and replaced by a growing hope for peace and reconciliation nowhere better expressed than in a powerful piece of public-art at one end of Derry’s oldest bridge, showing two figures extending their hands to one another.

-While, in the language of Mandela, “the long road is not ended,” it is nonetheless true to say this formerly sharply divided city increasingly sees itself as a shared space for all.
-Evidence of this can be found in the Peace Bridge across the River Foyle.
-This pedestrian span, built with European Union funds and opened in 2011, was intended to bring both sides closer together, namely East Bank and West Bank, Irish and British, Catholic and Protestant, Nationalist and Unionist.
-And, it is working!
+While, in the language of Mandela, “the long road is not ended,” it is nevertheless accurate to acknowledge how this formerly sharply divided city increasingly sees itself as a shared space for all.
+Evidence of this can be found in the Peace Bridge across the River Foyle

 Further proof of the desire to bring about change can, moreover, be traced to the Maiden City Accord, an initiative developed by the local Loyal Orders in 2014 to promote a dignified, respectful parading culture.
 Significantly, this Accord flows from a spirit of generosity and serves to promote a culture of respect throughout the Maiden City.
 Furthermore, it is available as a template to assist other areas of Northern Ireland to resolve their particular contentious parading issues.

-In 2013 Derry-Londonderry began its reign as the first ever UK City of Culture.
+In 2013 Derry-Londonderry began its term as the first ever UK City of Culture.
 Unbelievably the city centre, with its network of hitherto dark and dangerous streets, was abruptly awakened by the scale of public events taking place.
-People had been conditioned to be frightened, because of The Troubles, but not any longer.
-The streets had surprisingly come alive and everyone and everywhere was buzzing.
+People had become accustomed to staying in their homes, because of The Troubles, but not any longer.
+The city had remarkably come alive and everyone and everywhere was buzzing.
 Creative music and movies had superseded destructive bombs and bullets.
 The city’s image was being transformed.
 Reflecting on the year of culture former Mayor Kevin Campbell said, “In the past Derry was better known as the birthplace of The Troubles.
 Now it is seen as a key tourist attraction.”

 The resounding achievement of Derry-Londonderry’s year as a City of Culture lies in the way it engaged in a reckoning with its recent past.
 ‘Telling new stories in this city but without forgetting that we lived in a haunted place’ is how one commentator put it.
 According to Derry born film producer, Andrew Eaton, “City of Culture has been like some South African style Truth & Reconciliation process, without insulting the dead and bereaved, through a belief that Art can really change society.”